Adnan Samad Khan

-Adnan Samad Khan is a Pakistani television actor.
-He is best known for the portrayal of Captain Gulzar in Hum TV's Ehd-e-Wafa for which he received Lux Style Award for Best Emerging Talent.
+Adnan Samad Khan is a Pakistani television actor, who is best known for the portrayal of Captain Gulzar in Hum TV's Ehd-e-Wafa.

 Early life and career

-Hailing from Taunsa Sharif, Samad Khan lives in Kot Adu.
-He started his showbiz career after intermediate graduation from NAPA, from theater.
+Samad Khan lives in Taunsa.
+He started his showbiz career from theater after intermediate graduation from NAPA.
 He did theater plays for 4 years before making his on-screen debut.

-He first appeared in a supporting role in ISPR and Momina Duraid's Ehd-e-Wafa where he portrayed a military cadet of Siraki descent who later becomes a Captain.
-Khan received critical praise and many accolades for his performance in the series including the Lux Style Award.
+He first appeared in a supporting role in ISPR and Momina Duraid's Ehd-e-Wafa where he portrayed a military cadet of Saraiki descent who later becomes a Captain.
+This performance was well-received, and won Khan the Lux Style Award for Best Emerging Talent in TV.